Bruus: Mensing (1927)

 The game was mostly played for fun, not money.
 Scoring used a ladder with eight rungs or comb with 8 prongs and chalked on the table; a line (prong or rung) being erased for each point.
 In Eiderstedt, they drew a cat's head, line-by-line, on the table.
 Daring was announced with e.g. "Bruus dares" (Bruus waag!) or "I'll dare him" (ik waag em) and striking with e.g. "Spitz strikes!"
 (Spitz slaag!) or "I'll strike him" (ik slaag em).
 The team that had been struck had "a pair of spectacles" (de Brill) and the opponent erased two lines.
 A successful dare entitled one line to be erased.
 Daring the Dullhund [sic] was not universal, but permitted in "some areas".

 If one team was 'licked' (gejannt) by losing 5–0 in tricks, this entitled three lines to be erased (as opposed to the usual two).
 If, when playing with 32 cards, a draw (bock) resulted (4 tricks apiece), a point was carried forward to the next game.

 Bruus (2020)

 Schwesing, a small village near the North Sea fishing port of Husum, holds regular Bruus tournaments during the winter months.
 The game is usually played by four, but the rules mention the possibility of six players without, however, clarifying the changes needed to accommodate the extra players.
 There are always two teams and 36 cards are used (from Ace down to Six).
 Players agree who is to shuffle and deal first.

 Cards

-The matadors are as before, but this time the counters include both Jacks and Sixes as well as Nines and Aces.
+The matadors are called Spitz, Bruus and Toller Hund, but this time the beaters include both Jacks and Sixes as well as Nines and Aces.
 Thus the cards rank as follows: